Skip to main content

 INTRODUCTION

-This collection consists of items removed from the office of Joseph M. Bryan Sr. (1896-1995).
+This collection consists of items removed from the office of Joseph M. Bryan Sr. (1896-1995) after his death.
 Bryan was a key figure in the Jefferson-Pilot Corporation and a prominent local philanthropist.
 Included are pamphlets, books, awards, and photos of Bryan and his acquaintances.

 Arrangement: This collection is arranged in four series by document type.
 The series are: Awards, 1970-1980; Miscellaneous, 1995; Photographs, ca. 1920-1995; and Printed Materials, 1934-1992.